 18.03.2025

-Ubisoft has reportedly put an "anti-harassment plan" into action for the developers working on Assassin's Creed Shadows
+Ubisoft is said to have introduced an "anti-harassment plan" for the development team of Assassin's Creed Shadows

 Image credit: Ubisoft

-The source also mentioned the 'comité social et économique', which is a body created by Ubisoft Canada employees.
+The source mentioned the 'comité social et économinque', which is a body created by Ubisoft Canada staff.

-Earlier, this article erroneously stated that Ubisoft had teamed up with Canada's Communications Security Establishment.
-The actual reference was to a group formed by Ubisoft Canada employees.
-This has since been corrected.
+This article initially claimed that Ubisoft collaborated with Canada's Communications Security Establishment, but the source mentioned a team created by Ubisoft Canada employees.
+This has been rectified.

 gamesindustry.biz